 Making yogurt is easier than you might think.
-While it’s not necessary to own a yogurt maker−there are many techniques, from using a dehydrator to placing a jar in a cabinet with a lamp−it does make the process easier and some of them come with nice glass jars you can use to store and transport the yogurt in.
+While it’s not necessary to own a yogurt maker−there are many techniques, from using a dehydrator to using a heating pad or placing a jar in a cabinet with a lamp−it does make the process easier and some of them come with nice glass jars you can use to store and transport the yogurt in.

 For the past several years I have used an Excalibur dehydrator (also here) to make yogurt, which is great to have if you want to make other things like dried herbs, beef jerky and fruit roll-ups.
 However you do make yogurt, the yogurt should be kept at a steady low heat between 100°F/38°C and 110°F/43°C for the time it takes to culture.

-For a quick read on culturing for between 4 to 8 hours, I like these two sources: Harold McGee on Yogurt, The New York Times and 101 Cookbooks.
+For a quick read on culturing for between 4 to 8 hours, here are some online sources: Harold McGee on Yogurt, The New York Times and 101 Cookbooks.

 When culturing for 24 hours (lactose-free yogurt, typically used for the SCD diet) here are two sources to help you along: Breaking the vicious cycle and Pecanbread.